VoidOne-App/VoidOne/README.md

 ## 🎮 Player Ownership

-Players should remain in control of their games, configurations, profiles, and data.
+Players should remain in control of:

+- Games
+- Configurations
+- Profiles
+- Data
+- Integrations
+- Optional AI systems

 ## 🌐 Open by Design

-The project should remain inspectable, modifiable, and accessible to developers and contributors.
+VoidOne should remain:

+- Inspectable
+- Modifiable
+- Extensible
+- Accessible to contributors

+## 🧠 User-Controlled Intelligence

+VoidOne does **not** intend to force a proprietary AI model onto its users.

+Users should be able to decide:

+- Whether they want AI at all
+- Which model they use
+- Where the model runs
+- Which provider they trust
+- Which capabilities AI can access

 ## 📐 Evidence Over Marketing

-Technical claims should be supported by implementation, testing, or reproducible benchmarks.
+Technical claims should be supported by:

+- Implementation
+- Testing
+- Benchmarks
+- Documentation
+- Reproducible evidence

 ## 🧩 Incremental Engineering

 VoidOne is intentionally being developed in stages.

-Large platform capabilities are introduced progressively as the underlying architecture matures.
+Large platform capabilities are introduced progressively as their underlying architecture matures.

 ---